ahmedhammad97/XVector/README.md

 <br>

-**XVector is only useful in a situation that requires frequent expansion and shrinkage, consider the following code for illustration:**
+**XVector is only useful in situation that requires frequent expansion and shrinkage, consider the following code for illustration:**

 ```
 for(int k=0;k<25;k++){